Friday, May 20, 2011

 The crowd was pretty sparse when we got there around 11.
 It's a good idea to go early.
 They run out of crawfish by 1 or so.

-In the afternoon, we girls split from the boys, and while they went to the WWII museum, we headed to Magazine Street for some browsing.
+In the afternoon, the girls split from the boys, and while they went to the WWII museum, we headed to Magazine Street for some browsing.
 Mid-afternoon, we we were walking down the street when I spotted some folks eating a fine looking sandwich at a table outside this deli, called Stein's.

 We walked inside and I was smitten - with the rough floor, the chalkboard menu, the refrigerators full of delicious ice cold beverages, the works.